2 minute read

 So shall I simply not use DORM_Initial?
 No, you should!
 DORM_Initial Actors won’t be considered for replication at all even under relevancy, and sometimes that can be a huge optimization.

-To ensure incoming connections get the new values over DORM_Initial Actors, you should call FlushNetDormancy on them after updating their properties.
+To ensure incoming connections get the new values over DORM_Initial Actors, you should call FlushNetDormancy on them before updating their properties.
 This will make the Actor to become DORM_DormantAll but only when strictly needed.

 Flush Dormancy node